 AutoRhythm provides two modes for playing the game.
 In the traditional playing mode, the user needs to tap the horizontal bar on the screen when an icon hits the bar.
 To make the game more realistic and fun, the proposed system allows players to tapping on any solid surface instead of merely tapping on the screen.
 For example, the user can create the percussion by tapping a pencil on a desk.
-The game takes two different percussion sounds obtained from two different objects (tapping on the left and right streams of icons.
-These sounds are recorded by the user before game playing, and the proposed system can construct a classifier for real-time identification of each percussion (see Section IV.A for details).
+The game takes two different percussion sounds obtained from two different objects (tapping on potentially different surfaces) to account for the tapping on the left and right streams of icons.
+These sounds are recorded by the user before game playing, and the proposed system can construct a classifier for real-time identification of each percussion (see Section IV-A for details).